-A word about running rivers…whitewater rivers are dangerous.
+A word about running rivers on a stand up paddle board…whitewater rivers are dangerous.
 Badfish boards are designed to make SUP paddling on rivers more fun, but no board makes you invincible.
 You should receive proper training from a local kayak school or swiftwater training program before you paddle in the river.
 Always paddle with a personal floatation device (pfd) and helmet.
 Leashes can become entangled in rocks or woody debris.
-The safest way to paddle your Badfish board is to not wear a leash.
+The safest way to paddle your Badfish paddle board may be to not wear a leash.
 If you choose to wear a leash, attach the leash to your person with a quick release device, like the Re-Leash.
 Carry a river knife in case your leash becomes entangled.
 Progress slowly by learning to paddle comfortably on flatwater, then Class I moving water.
 Paddling your board in flat water will teach you a lot about the balance point and will improve your experience on the river.